mvysny/vok-orm/README.md

 Currently we don't use WHERE in our examples so you're free to use aliases, but aliases do not work with Data Loaders and therefore it's a good practice to use `@As` instead of SQL aliases.

+> *Warning:* `@As` does not automatically apply to Sql2o Queries - you need to call `setColumnMappings(clazz.entityMeta.getSql2oColumnMappings())` on your Query in order for the mapping to work.
+See [Issue 9](https://github.com/mvysny/vok-orm/issues/9) for more details.

 Now we can add a new finder function into `Review`'s companion object:

 ```kotlin